 Spanish and Portuguese, Department of

 The Department of Spanish and Portuguese is dedicated to the study and teaching of the languages, literatures and cultures of the Spanish and Portuguese-speaking worlds.
 It is one the largest departments of Spanish and Portuguese in the United States, and offers a full range of undergraduate and graduate courses and areas of specialization in literature, culture, and linguistics.

 Campus Address: 1018 Van Hise Hall, 1220 Linden Drive, Madison, WI 53706

 Phone: (608) 262-2093

 Speech and Hearing Clinic

-The Speech and Hearing Clinic in the Department of Communicative Disorders offers evaluation, treatment and consultation services for children and adults with speech, language, hearing, and related communication needs.
+The Speech and Hearing Clinic in the Department of Communication Sciences and Disorders offers evaluation, treatment and consultation services for children and adults with speech, language, hearing, and related communication needs.

 The Speech & Hearing Clinic is a training facility where services are provided by graduate students under the guidance and supervision of state licensed and nationally certified Speech-Language Pathologists and Audiologists.